FerretDB/FerretDB/website/docs/understanding_ferretdb.md

 ## Dot Notation

-Dot notations `(.)` are used to specify the elements in an array or the values in an embedded document.
+Dot notations `(.)` are used to reference a field in an embedded document or its index position in an array.

 ### Arrays

-Dot notations can be used to specify or query the elements present in an array by concatenating a dot `(.)` with the index position of the element.
+Dot notations can be used to specify or query an array by concatenating a dot `(.)` with the index position of the field.

 ```js
 "array_name.index"
 ```

 :::note
-When using dot notations, the field name of the array and the specified element must be enclosed in quotation marks.
+When using dot notations, the field name of the array and the specified value must be enclosed in quotation marks.
 :::

 For example, let's take the following array field in a document: